spamdaemon/zone/README.md

 It is possible to extend or modify existing module objects by intercepting their creation.
 The name is that of an object in the module and the function is an injectable function that returns a function of a single parameter, which is the module object.
 The following contrived example illustrates how interceptors can be used.

-Assume the basic module is define in some file, greeting.js
+Assume the basic module is defined in the file greeting.js
 ```js
 var module = zone("greeting");
 module.value("phrase","Hello, World!");